stevenxchung/Introduction-to-Operating-Systems/Lesson 21 - Sample Final Questions/08-inode-structure.md

 Also assume that each **block pointer element is 4 bytes**.

 If a block on the disk is 4 kB, then what is the **maximum file size** that can be supported by this inode structure?

+A: About 4 TB when we take into account addresses of first 12 disk blocks and single, double, and triple indirect.